wwpk246/ICT690libSys/Cataloging linux module.md

 ?>

 -Security
 Apache2 server uses password protection called htpasswd.
+Create user and pw for access:

--create a hashed password and username. username will be libcat for this purpose: sudo htpasswd -c /etc/apache2/.htpasswd libcat
+-create password and username. username will be libcat for this purpose: sudo htpasswd -c /etc/apache2/.htpasswd libcat
-"Next we need to tell the Apache2 web server that we will use the htpasswd to control access to our cataloging module.
-To do that, we use nano to open the apache2.conf file.
-We need

-sudo nano /etc/apache2/apache2.conf
+-make apache aware of using this method: sudo nano /etc/apache2/apache2.conf

-In the apache2.conf file, look for the following code block / stanza.
-We are interested in the third line in the stanza, which is line 172 for me, and probably is for you, too.
+-In the apache2.conf file, look for the following code block / stanza
 <Directory /var/www/>
   Options Indexes FollowSymLinks
   AllowOverride None
   Require all granted
 </Directory>

-Carefully, we need to change the word None to the word All:
+-change "None" to the word "All":

 <Directory /var/www/>
   Options Indexes FollowSymLinks
   AllowOverride All
   Require all granted
 </Directory>

-Next, change to the cataloging directory and use nano to create a file called .htaccess (note the leading period):
+-"Next, change to the cataloging directory and use nano to create a file called ".htaccess":" cd /var/www/html/cataloging sudo nano .htaccess

-cd /var/www/html/cataloging
-sudo nano .htaccess
-Add the following content to .htaccess:
+-Input code:
 AuthType Basic
 AuthName "Authorization Required"
 AuthUserFile /etc/apache2/.htpasswd
 Require valid-user

-Check that the configuration file is okay:
+-Check for validation:
 apachectl configtest
-If you get a Syntax OK message, then restart Apache2 and check its status:

-sudo systemctl restart apache2 systemctl status apache2
+-Syntax OK then restart apache: sudo systemctl restart apache2 systemctl status apache2
 Permissions and Ownership